Soul Nomad & the World Eaters: Secondary characters

-The former leader of a bandit gang, before Endorph usurped her position, she seems to hate everyone, especially the poor.
-Later on, it is revealed that she shares a bit of history with Tricia.
+The former leader of a bandit gang before Endorph usurped her position, who seems to hate everyone, especially the poor.
+She is later revealed to have history with Tricia.
 When Thuris commits suicide and spreads the deadly Scarlet Iago disease with his death blast, she gives her cure to Tricia in order to save her.
 Without a cure for herself, she succumbs to the disease and dies in Tricia's arms.
-In the Demon Campaign she joins the Main Character out of hatred for Endorph and later takes care of the mentally broken Tricia until her suicide, at which point Shauna becomes an apathetic and nihilistic killer.
+In the Demon Campaign, she joins the main character out of hatred for Endorph and later takes care of the mentally broken Tricia until her suicide, at which point Shauna becomes an apathetic and nihilistic killer.